Pollution Prevention and Chemical Substance Management

 Control of emissions of air polluting substances

 Murata is voluntarily working to control its emissions of volatile organic compounds (VOC), which are a contributor to atmospheric pollution.
 We are introducing exhaust gas treatment equipment (regenerative thermal oxidizers [RTO]) at worksites that use a high volume of VOCs.
-Last year, we installed the equipment.
-Our use of VOCs has increased as our production has expanded, but through our voluntary efforts we have been able to eliminate 95% of our usage.
+We removed 96% under the results for fiscal 2020.
+The amount used is increasing as a result of production increases, but we aim to continue reducing emissions through voluntary initiatives going forward.

 Soil and groundwater contamination surveys and decontamination